 What are the Grade Level and Readability statistics?

-The Grade Level and Readability statistics shown in the editor give you some general information on the complexity of your writing.
+The Grade Level and Readability statistics shown in the editor provide some general information on the complexity of your writing.

 Note: the scores do not indicate quality or correctness of writing.